Africa – 2017 – Zimbabwe

 I guess sometimes it’s better not to know what’s happening around you until you are safe somewhere else.

 Take a look at my novels on Amazon when you have a moment.
+The first chapters of my novels are all here on my website to read.

 Google R.C.
-Hand, author to see a photo of me and to see all of my novel’s covers.
+Hand, author to learn more about me and to see all of my novel’s covers.
+Many of those covers are from photos of our trips around the world.

-“Sunrise, Sunset,” my book of ten short stories is now on Amazon and is available as an Audible book.
+“Sunrise, Sunset,” my book of ten short stories is now on Amazon and is also available as an Audible book.